tffdev/Lumi/README.md

-Luma Game Creator - version 0.0.1
+Lumi Game Creator - version 0.0.1
 --------------------------------------------------------
-Luma Game Creator will a fast, cross-platform open-source solution for making 2D game prototypes.
+Lumi Game Creator will a fast, cross-platform open-source solution for making 2D game prototypes.

 Feel free to report bugs or ideas in issues!

-Luma Game Creator is comprised of three main applications:
+Lumi Game Creator is comprised of three main applications:
-* **Editor.** An editor that produces XML files containing all information about the code, assets, and entities that a game created in Luma is comprised of.
+* **Editor.** An editor that produces XML files containing all information about the code, assets, and entities that a game created in Lumi is comprised of.

 * **Translator.** An executable that converts the editor's project files into a single custom filetype which contains everything needed to run your game.

-* **Core.** An executable that can read Luma's custom game filetypes.
+* **Core.** An executable that can read Lumi's custom game filetypes.
 The custom filetype will be embedded alongside the core executable so that your game can be easily distributed and ran on **any machine**.